ibm-cloud-docs/cli/reference/ibmcloud/extend_cli.md

 ## Confirming installed plug-ins
 {: #cli-install-view}

 Use the `plugin list` command to confirm that all required plug-ins are installed in {{site.data.keyword.cloud_notm}} CLI.
-The `plugin list` command returns the following information for each plugin that is installed:
+The `plugin list` command returns the following information for each plug-in that is installed:

 * The plug-in name.
 * The current version of the plug-in.